Avril Haines, Biden’s nominee for DNI, faces questions on China, domestic extremism

 Haines said it was possible to promote norms of acceptable behavior among nations in cyberspace without a treaty, something the United States has long resisted because it also attacks foreign computer networks to steal information and disable infrastructure.

-Warner also said it was Haines’s job to help the intelligence agencies recover from a period of intense politicization.
+Warner noted that it was Haines’s job to help the intelligence agencies recover from a period of intense politicization.
 For years, Trump has derided the CIA and other agencies as dens of conspirators trying to undermine his presidency by fabricating a “hoax” that Russia tried to help him win the White House.
 His administration declassified intelligence about Russia’s interference in the 2016 election that some officials said could compromise U.S. intelligence sources.

 “Our intelligence professionals have been unfairly maligned; their expertise, knowledge and analysis has often been ignored and ridiculed by a president uninterested in facts contradicting his political interests,” Warner said.